 - 8.1.
 Some planning issues may cross administrative boundaries, such as planning for strategic infrastructure or planning for the sustainable development or use of land on or near our boundary.
 We need to take into account our neighbouring councils' policies and proposals for addressing these strategic matters in the process of making our Local Plan. - 8.2.
-We have a Duty to Co-operate with other local planning authorities and public bodies to engage constructively, actively and on an ongoing basis on strategic matters.
+We have a 'Duty to Co-operate' with other local planning authorities and public bodies to engage constructively, actively and on an ongoing basis on strategic cross boundary issues as a result of section 110 of the Localism Act 2011matters.
 The Duty to Co-operate is not a duty to agree, but we will make every effort to secure necessary cooperation.
 The Town and Country Planning (Local Planning) (England) Regulations 2012 sets out the public bodies that we are required to co-operate with. - 8.3.
-We will exercise our Duty to Co-operate with our neighbouring councils and develop statements of common ground when developing a Local Plan as required by the National Planning Policy Framework (NPPF).
+We will exercise our Duty to Co-operate with our neighbouring councils and develop Statements of Common Ground when developing a Local Plan, as required by the NPPF.